-&lt;sup>8Private voucher school teachers also score 0.19 standard deviations higher on the AEP test (Asignación Excelencia Pedagógica), which evaluates teaching ability.
+&lt;sup>11Private voucher school teachers also score 0.19 standard deviations higher on the AEP test (Asignación Excelencia Pedagógica), which evaluates teaching skills.
 However, taking the AEP test is voluntary and only 1.5 percent of teachers take it.
 Thus, this figure must be taken with caution.
+Further, to compare teachers to college graduates who are not teaching, back-of-the-envelope calculations using university entry exam scores standardized in the population of all exam takers indicate that Voucher school teachers have the highest entry exam scores (1.024), followed by Municipal school teachers (0.855), and followed by the pool of college graduates who either work in the non-teaching sector or stay at home (0.800).